Research Tenants Insurance

-A reader question was in my email inbox about tenants insurance and whether you need it or not if you are a renter is a great question, especially for those who are still not insured.
+A reader question about tenant insurance and whether you need it or not if you are a renter is a great question, especially for those who are still not insured.

-The most important tip I would give is to read the terms and conditions before you agree to anything.
+The most important tip is to read the terms and conditions before you agree to anything.

-One thing many of us do is sign on the dotted line or agree to a policy without reading it in full until it comes time that you might need it and find out you’re not covered.
+One thing many of us do is sign on the dotted line or agree to a policy without reading it in full until it comes the time that we might need it and find out we’re not covered.

 Thanks for any help you can give me.